 Visiting the Michigan State Capitol Building Will Stick With You

 As my son and I walked up to the Michigan State Capitol Building he said, “Mommy!
-Is this where the king of the castle lives?!”
+Is this where the King of the castle lives?!”

 Special trips like this can bring up fun and engaging conversations with our kids.
-I love that we have this type of opportunity right here in downtown Lansing!